What is the government's controversial 'bedroom tax'?

 What is the so-called 'bedroom tax'?

-- Under controversial plans, those living in social housing who are deemed to have a spare bedroom will be asked to downsize or face a cut in benefits from April.
+It is a change in housing benefit rules, introduced in April 2013.
+Since that time, those living in social housing who are deemed to have a spare bedroom are asked to downsize or face a cut in benefits.

 How many people will this affect?